 How Much Does it Cost to Hire Someone to Build a Website?

 Experts suggest that the average cost of a small website hovers around $6,750.
-Regardless of your business’s size, expect to pay between $5,000 and $10,000, and if you want a truly turnkey solution with custom everything, your site can cost $20,000 or more.
+Regardless of your business’s size, expect to pay between $5,000 and $10,000, and if you want a truly turnkey solution with custom everything, the website development cost can be $20,000 or more.